Features

 Odyssey Mural Project

-Over the course of three days, Odyssey Project students collaborated with Chicago artist Rafael Blanco to create an interior mural in Levis Faculty Center.
+Odyssey Project students collaborated with Chicago artist Rafael Blanco to create an interior mural in Levis Faculty Center.
 The result?
 A powerful piece of public art and an experience cultivating creativity, joy, and community.

 Second Interseminars Project and Faculty Conveners Announced